 Thanks for your time!

 An email like this instantly lifts my mood.
-She understands the correct way to inquire about hiring an illustrator.
+She understands the correct way to inquire about hiring a book illustrator.
 I want to hug her over email.

 What went wrong in the first inquiry?
 Let’s break down why the first email put me over the edge.